devleaks/cockpitdecks-docs/docs/Cockpit.md

 # Aircraft Configuration

 Decks are particular to one aircraft.
-All files necessary to Cockpitdecks are located in a single folder named `deckconfig` that is found in the X-Plane aircraft folder currently being used.

-Cockpitdecks will look for a folder named `deckconfig` in the X-Plane folder of that aircraft.
-Cockpitdecks will discover all decks connected to the system and available to it in the file named `config.yaml`.
+All files necessary to Cockpitdecks are located in a single folder named `deckconfig` that is found in the folder of the X-Plane aircraft currently being used.
+In that folder, Cockpitdecks will discover all decks connected to the system and available to it.

 All configuration files for Cockpitdecks are *Yaml-formatted files*.
 Yaml file contains a structured list of (name, value) pairs.
 The name is referred to as an *attribute*.
 The *value* can be almost anything: A number, a string, a list of things, or a list of other attributes.

-# deckconfig Folder
+# The `deckconfig` Folder

-Here is the overall structure of the files and sub-folders inside the `deckconfig` folder.
+The overall structure of the files and sub-folders inside the `deckconfig` folder is as follow:

 ```
 <X-Plane Aircraft Folder>